EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

     * A thread may see an out-of-date value.
 Unless synchronization is used every time a variable is accessed, it is possible to see a stale value for that variable.
     * Worse, staleness is not all-or-nothing: a thread can see an up-to-date value of one variable but a stale value of another variable that was written first.
     * Reading data without synchronization is analogous to using the READ_UNCOMMITTED isolation level in a database, where you are willing to trade accuracy for performance.
-        * However, in the case of unsynchronized reads, you are trading away a greater degree of accuracy, since the visible value for a shared variable can be arbitrarily stale.
+        * However, in the case of un-synchronized reads, you are trading away a greater degree of accuracy, since the visible value for a shared variable can be arbitrarily stale.
     * Synchronizing only the setter would not be sufficient: threads calling get would still be able to see stale values.

 * Non-atomic 64-bit Operations